covcom/303CEM/01 Linux/README.md

 ```
 You will be using pipes a lot.

+## 4 Users and Groups

+In this section you will learn abount how access control is managed through the use of users and groups.

-### 3.2 User Accounts
+### 4.1 User Accounts

 By default, Linux is a multi-user system.
 In this section you will learn how to create new user accounts.
 This is done using the `useradd` command.
 Here is the command to add a new user, notice the use of **flags** such as `-s` to specify different options.
 Flags come in two styles, long and short.
 Short flags have a single `-` and comprise a single character whilst long flags start with `--` and are multi-character.
 The two examples below are functionally the same.
+Don't worry about the `sudo` command, you will learn more about this in the next section.

 ```
-useradd -s /bin/bash -m -d /home/git -c "Running Node" git useradd --shell /bin/bash -m -d /home/git -c "Running Node" git
+sudo useradd -s /bin/bash -m -d /home/git -c "Running Node" git sudo useradd --shell /bin/bash -m -d /home/git -c "Running Node" git
 ```

 We need to learn how this works.
 Every tool installed includes its own _Manual_ which can be accessed using the `man` command.